Plantation Town Apartments

 No analysis available

-An explicit percentage (78% owner-occupied) appears in the remarks, so that numeric value is used with high confidence.
+An explicit percentage appears in the public remarks ('78% owner-occupied'), so the numeric value is used and retained with high confidence.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.